-Peruvian Quinoa Soup.
-Quinoa, vegetables and a little spice make this humble soup PERFECT comfort food that’s healthy and good!
+Peruvian Soup is filled with quinoa, vegetables and a little spice.
+This humble soup is comfort food that’s healthy and good!

 I hiked the Inca Trail.
 I explored Macchu Pichu.
 I toured Lima, but I had to go to the remote Taquile island on Lake Titicaca to eat this delicious soup.

 Julia Child said you don’t have to cook a masterpiece, just use good ingredients.

 The Peruvians have been using good ingredients for centuries.

 Considered an ancient grain, the Incas called it “the mother grain.”
 It continues to be a staple in Peruvian’s diets.
 It’s popularity has recently soared because for a grain, it is a good protein source.
 It cooks quickly, and the tiny seeds unfurl as they absorb liquid.
 It’s favor is bland but it’s versatility contributes to its popularity.

 Find quinoa near the rice and other grains at the grocery store.
 I like that it cooks in about 10 minutes and provides fiber and protein.
 It’s technically a seed, which makes it gluten free.
 When quinoa seeds uncurl, it’s finished cooking.
 Fluff the cooked quinoa with a fork to keep it from compacting.